rust-lang/book/second-edition/src/ch05-02-example-structs.md

 `Display` by default, because there’s only one way you’d want to show a `1` or any other primitive type to a user.
 But with structs, the way `println!` should format the output is less clear because there are more display possibilities: do you want commas or not?
-Do you want to print the curly braces?
+Do you want to print the curly brackets?
 Should all the fields be shown?
 Due to this ambiguity, Rust doesn’t try to guess what we want and structs don’t have a provided implementation of `Display`.